juozasg/vscode-gitops-tools/SECURITY.md

 ## Reporting a Vulnerability

-To submit a security bug report please e-mail us at security@weave.works.
+To submit a security bug report please e-mail us at security@weave.works